ballerina-platform/ballerina-dev-website/swan-lake/learn/quick-tour.md

 }
 ```

+### Invoking the Sunrise/Sunset Service Using the 'sunriseApi' Client

-Now, you can invoke the service using this client by running the following command.
+Execute the command below to invoke the service using this client.

 ```bash
 $ ballerina run sunrise_client.bal
 ```

-This should print out the sunrise/sunset details.
+This should print out the sunrise/sunset details as follows.

 ## What's Next?